filipkristo/native-sdk-samples/UnityPlayer/README.md

 track/CODE
 ```

-If no track is loaded, that means that either the tracklist is unavailable or only for premium users.
+If no track is loaded, that means the tracklist is unavailable.

+### Limitations

+This sample is available only for 64-bits platforms.
+It is currently not possible to load and play a mix (user mix and radio).

  [1]: http://developers.deezer.com/sdk/native